 Generic Inventory – A template for sponsorship seekers

 This is the benchmark and industry bestseller.
 It will bring you through the whole sponsorship process.
-Every step of the way is supported by checklists, templates, and tools, and it’s accompanied by a CD-Rom with around 20 templates.
+Every step of the way is supported by checklists, templates, and tools, many of them downloadable (including a sponsorship proposal template).

 Power Sponsorship resources

 If you find yourself needing additional support, I can help!
 There are a range of services that may assist you, including:

 Please note, I will NOT broker sponsorships (sell sponsorship on your behalf).